 Or, as Falkman put it: “Just saying, ‘Here’s where you are, and here’s where you want to finish,’ but not giving any instruction in terms of how to get there is ideal, because you want users to have their own struggles.
 Sometimes they’ll be like, ‘Well, should I click this button?’
 And my answer is, ‘What do you think will happen when you click that button?’”

 At the most basic level, UAT should measure the success or failure of key criteria.
 Hilos’ six-month testing process involved more than 100 test subjects and included surveys, interviews and social and site engagement metrics.
-It tallied results in a master spreadsheet, which Stahl said continues to evolve.
+It tallied results in a master spreadsheet.
 A clear timetable kept the project on track.

 “We had very clear deadlines for when we wanted to release the product and why.
 What will it take to have 95 percent confidence in a positive reaction from these core demographics?” he said.
 “Setting those goals initially is important, both from a timeline perspective, as well as ‘What is the acceptance threshold you want among key groups?’”

 Features are typically built around key performance indicators and business goals.
-If a feature fails to meet user acceptance criteria, the team needs to review the results and decide what needs to change.
+If a feature fails to meet user acceptance criteria during UAT testing, the team needs to review the results and decide what needs to change.
 Sometimes, it’s a simple UI design tweak, while, in other cases, users flat out reject an entire feature.
 In the latter case, it’s important to set up a subsequent test to root out deeper issues.

 If a feature passes a user acceptance test, it can be put on a release schedule.